reysmerwvr/laravel-spanish-docs/eloquent-relationships.md

     }

 <a name="inserting-and-updating-related-models"></a>
-## Insertando & Actualizando Modelos Relacionados
+## Insertando Y Actualizando Modelos Relacionados

 <a name="the-save-method"></a>
 ### El Método Save